jrluu/Leetcode-Scraper/README.md

 3. [Google Chrome Driver Download](https://sites.google.com/a/chromium.org/chromedriver/)

 ##Contact:
-Please send all inquires to jrluu@yahoo.com
+If you have any inquires or comments, please feel free them to send them to jrluu@yahoo.com with the subject line: [LeetCode_Scraper] title.

 ##Authors:
 Jonathan Luu